 Drinking alcohol at any time during pregnancy can cause harm to the baby including developmental delay, physical, emotional and behavioural problems and learning disabilities.
 This range of effects is known as Fetal Alcohol Spectrum Disorder (FASD).
 They are lifelong for the child and their family.
 The more you drink, the greater the risk that your baby will have these kinds of problems.
 Cutting out alcohol altogether avoids any possible harm.
 If you are struggling to stop drinking, talk to your doctor or midwife or call the Alcohol Drug Helpline on 0800 787 797 for advice and support.
 An ALAC pamphlet about alcohol and pregnancy and other information about stopping drinking are available by phoning 0508 258 258 or at www.alac.org.nz.

 Your partner, other family members and friends can also help to support you to stop drinking during while you are pregnant.

-It is advisable to discuss all medications you take during pregnancy with your LMC and/or GP, particularly if you have pre existing medical conditions which involve regular medications as some may require dose adjustments or changing.
+It is advisable to discuss all medications you take during pregnancy with your LMC and/or GP, particularly if you have pre-existing medical conditions which involve regular medications as some may require dose adjustments or change.

 Paracetamol is safe in pregnancy to provide pain relief and may assist to lower high temperatures.
 Take no more than 4g in 24 hours.

-Discuss this with your LMC/GP or pharmacist to ensure you receive the correct medication for your condition
+Discuss this with your LMC or GP or pharmacist to ensure you receive the correct medication for your condition